-Porous Pavement at Escarpment pavement Village.
-Porous is surface permeable concrete underlying layers of gravel and rock that reduces pollutants in stormwater runoff and provides ground water recharge through infiltration.
+Porous Pavement at Escarpment Village.
+Porous pavement is a permeable concrete surface with underlying layers of gravel and rock that reduces pollutants in stormwater runoff and provides ground water recharge through infiltration.
 Porous pavement for pedestrian use (e.g. sidewalks and trails) can be counted as pervious area.
 Although porous pavement does not directly receive water quality credit, it can reduce the overall water quality volume required for the site-thus decreasing the amount of space needed for on-site controls.
-For design criteria, see Environmental Criteria Manual 1.6.7(E).
+For design criteria,

+Manual 1.6.7(F).

 Vegetative Filter Strip/Disconnected Impervious Cover at Rosedale Village (Burnet and 49th).
 Vegetative filter strips (VFS) use the filtration properties of plants and soils to remove pollutants from runoff.
 They are typically used in relatively low-density developments as a passive, low maintenance water quality control.
-However, partial water quality credit can be received for disconnection of impervious cover that allows stormwater runoff to filter over smaller vegetated strips.
-For design criteria. see Environmental Criteria Manual 1.6.7(F).
+However, partial water quality credit can be received for the disconnection of impervious cover that allows stormwater runoff to filter over smaller vegetated strips.
+For design criteria, see Environmental Criteria

 Rain Garden Example.
 Rain gardens are small, landscaped infiltration or filtration areas similar to biofiltration, but with a drainage area of less than an acre and a ponding depth not to exceed 6 inches.
-Unlike conventional centralized systems (i.e. sedimentation/sand filtration), this approach can employ multiple controls dispersed across a development, and incorporated into the landscape. providing aesthetic as well as ecological benefits.
+Unlike conventional centralized systems (i.e. sedimentation/sand filtration), this approach can employ multiple controls dispersed across a development, and incorporated into the landscape, providing aesthetic as well as ecological benefits.
 For design criteria, see Environmental Criteria Manual 1.6.7(H).